 The Monterey County Treasurer's policy is to invest in any security authorized by Section 53635 of the Government Code of the State of California and any other Government Code that permits investments in various securities, or participation in investment trading techniques or strategies.
 However, these balances are not insured or collateralized by any legacy.
-As of June 30, 2016 and 2015, respectively, the market value of the County investment portfolio was not materially different from its carrying value.
+As of June 30, 2017 the market value of the County investment portfolio was not materially different from its carrying value.